Biography

 Michael Norris (b.
 1973) is a New Zealand composer, concert curator, software developer and music theorist.
 He holds composition degrees from Victoria University of Wellington and City University, London, and is currently Associate Professor of Composition at the New Zealand School of Music—Te Kōkī at Te Herenga Waka—Victoria University of Wellington.

-His compositional practice is grounded in sound, harmony and texture as key materials, including spectral behaviour, internal motion, and the shaping of perception in time.
+His compositional practice is grounded in sound, harmony and texture as key materials, with an interest in spectral behaviour, internal motion, and the shaping of temporal perception.
 Recent works seek to create a sense of ‘immersivity’ and colouristic detail, often drawing on imagery from the natural environment, visual arts and global culture.
-As well as exploring the interplay between acoustic instruments and electronics, collaboration has become an ongoing thread, with projects involving artists such as Alistair Fraser, Ariana Tikao, Jonny Marks, Jerome Kavanagh, Nicholas Denton Protsack, Daniel Belton and Riki Pirihi.
+As well as exploring the interplay between acoustic instruments and electronics, collaboration has become an ongoing thread, with projects involving artists such as Alistair Fraser, Jerome Kavanagh, Ariana Tikao, Jonny Marks, Nicholas Denton Protsack, Daniel Belton and Riki Pirihi.

-He was the Dunedin Symphony Orchestra’s Composer-in-Residence in 2000, Otago University’s Mozart Fellow in 2001, and was awarded the Douglas Lilburn Prize in 2003 and the CANZ Trust Fund Award in 2012.
+Michael was the Dunedin Symphony Orchestra’s Composer-in-Residence in 2000, Otago University’s Mozart Fellow in 2001, At the World’s Edge Composer-in-Residence 2026, and was awarded the Douglas Lilburn Prize in 2003 and the CANZ Trust Fund Award in 2012.
 He has been nominated for the SOUNZ Contemporary Award seven times, winning it four times for his compositions Inner Phases (string quartet and Chinese instrument ensemble), Sygyt (throat singer, ensemble and live electronics), Violin Concerto ‘Sama’, and Mātauranga (Rerenga) for taonga puoro, orchestra and live electronics.
+He also won Te Manu Taki Tuauki o te Tau Best Classical Artist at the 2026 Aotearoa Music Awards for his debut album Rerenga.

-He has had performances from the New Zealand Symphony Orchestra, Orchestra Wellington, Auckland Philharmonic Orchestra, Christchurch Symphony Orchestra, Dunedin Symphony Orchestra, New Zealand String Quartet, NZTrio, Michael Houstoun, Stroma, the Viennese Saxophonic Orchestra, Ensemble Offspring, the Forbidden City Chamber Orchestra, the Israel Contemporary Players and the Ensemble Pierrot Lunaire Wien.
-In 2010, he was commissioned by the SWR (Sudwestdeutsche Rundfunk) for a new orchestral work which was premiered at the Donaueschinger Musiktage 2010 by the Radio Chamber Orchestra Hilversum, conducted by Peter Eötvös.
+He has had performances from the New Zealand Symphony Orchestra, Orchestra Wellington, Auckland Philharmonic Orchestra, Christchurch Symphony Orchestra, Dunedin Symphony Orchestra, New Zealand String Quartet, NZTrio, Michael Houstoun, Stroma, the Viennese Saxophonic Orchestra, Ensemble Offspring, the Forbidden City Chamber Orchestra, the Israel Contemporary Players and the Ensemble Pierrot Lunaire Wien, amongst others.
+In 2010, he was commissioned by the SWR (Südwestdeutsche Rundfunk) for a new orchestral work, Sgraffito, which was premiered at the Donaueschinger Musiktage 2010 by the Radio Chamber Orchestra Hilversum, conducted by Peter Eötvös.
+In 2026, his 76-minute work SoundCathedral, for choir, ensemble, taonga puoro ensemble, organ, bellringers and live electronics was a highlight event in the Aotearoa New Zealand Festival of the Arts.

 Michael’s programming work is also internationally renowned.
 His SoundMagic Spectral suite of real-time FFT-based audio effects have been used extensively in both industry and academia worldwide, including by artists such as Aphex Twin and Brian Eno.

-Michael is also deeply committed to developing the musical ecosystems in New Zealand: he is co-founder and co-director of Stroma New Music Ensemble, manages the NZSM Composer-in-Residence schemes, serves on the board of SOUNZ Centre for New Zealand Music, and is the Editor of Wai-te-ata Music Press.
+Michael is also deeply committed to developing the musical ecosystems in Aotearoa New Zealand: he is co-founder and co-director of Stroma New Music Ensemble, manages the NZSM Composer-in-Residence schemes, including raising over $200,000 for an endowment to help fund the residency in perpetuity, serves on the board of SOUNZ Centre for New Zealand Music, and is the Editor of Wai-te-ata Music Press.